-Since September 2021, he has been a tenure-track Assistant Professor at the Department of Electrical and Computer Engineering at the University of Cyprus. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Christoforos N. Hadjicostis (M’99, SM’05, F’20)} received the S.B. degrees in electrical engineering, in computer science and engineering, and in mathematics, the M.Eng. degree in electrical engineering and computer science in 1995, and the Ph.D. degree in electrical engineering and computer science in 1999, all from Massachusetts Institute of Technology, Cambridge.
+In September 2021, he joined the University of Cyprus as a tenure-track Assistant Professor and remains associated with Aalto University as a Visiting Professor.
+Since April 2023, he has been a visiting professor at the FinEst Centre for Smart Cities. \end{IEEEbiography} -30pt plus -1fil \begin{IEEEbiography}[{ }]{Christoforos N. Hadjicostis (M’99, SM’05, F’20)} received the S.B. degrees in electrical engineering, in computer science and engineering, and in mathematics, the M.Eng. degree in electrical engineering and computer science in 1995, and the Ph.D. degree in electrical engineering and computer science in 1999, all from Massachusetts Institute of Technology, Cambridge.
 In 1999, he joined the Faculty at the University of Illinois at Urbana–Champaign, where he served as Assistant and then Associate Professor with the Department of Electrical and Computer Engineering, the Coordinated Science Laboratory, and the Information Trust Institute.
 Since 2007, he has been with the Department of Electrical and Computer Engineering, University of Cyprus, where he is currently Professor. \end{IEEEbiography}